Encyclopedia … combined with a great Buyer's Guide!

 Ref.: case study on a Q-switched laser; R. Paschotta, "Beam quality deterioration of lasers caused by intracavity beam distortions", Opt.
 Express 14 (13), 6069 (2006)

-Laser modeling is often based on certain assumptions, which might not always be well fulfilled in practice.
+laser modeling and simulation is often based on certain assumptions, which might not always be well fulfilled in practice.
 This is particularly the case for analytical models, which often require more assumptions in order to keep the problem manageable.
 Purely numerical simulations are better in this respect.
 Here, I present a nice example for that.

 In simulations of laser performance, we often assume that we get a certain beam size – for example, the size of the fundamental resonator mode.
 For most bulk lasers with stable transverse single-mode operation, this is a well fulfilled assumption.
 I wondered, however, whether gain guiding in a Q-switched laser might have a significant effect.
 After all, the laser gain is often pretty high in such a laser, so that gain guiding might pull the beam size away from that of the fundamental mode – presumably to a smaller value.
 As strong gain saturation then sets in, the gain guiding effect changes during pulse formation, making things somewhat complicated.